What are the qualifications for a National Interest Waiver?

 - The second is that the benefit from the applicant’s proposed activity will be national in scope.

-- And third that the U.S. National Interest would be adversely affected if a Labor Certification were required for the applicant.
+- And third that the United States National Interest would be adversely affected if a Labor Certification were required for the applicant.

-To clarify, with the National Interest Waiver (NIW) program the PERM process itself is waived.
+To clarify, with the National Interest Waiver (National Interest Waiver) program the PERM process itself is waived.
 As such, the applicant, even if they have no employer, can file a, NIW petition on their own, without a designated company or institution acting on their behalf.
-Even so, it should be noted that a U.S. employer can file a National Interest Waiver for an employee acting as the petitioner.
+Even so, it should be noted that a United States employer can file a National Interest Waiver for an employee acting as the petitioner.
 The petition can be filed either way, with an employer or without.

 The most difficult part of the National Interest Waiver process is building the case that the work that the applicant is doing is in the National Interest.
 Work that qualifies must be national in scope, having ramifications that are felt not just locally or statewide but on a national level.

 In general of the types of work that would qualify based on the National Interest are scientific research in fields that have received United States government funding but there are other areas of employment that may qualify as well.
 It is important that you get assistance in preparing your National Interest Waiver (NIW) application because of the complexity of the issues and standards involved.
 The Ranchod Law Group legal team has successfully handled many National Interest Waiver cases over the years and our experience can be the key to your success.

 Dr. X received his PhD from a well known United States University in the field of micro-biology.
 He went on in his field as a researcher working for a well known professor who is affiliated with another well known United States University.